 “Stuck in the wrong Job?” this used to be the punch line of one of India’s leading job search portals.

-As a matter of fact, in spite of most of the hunky-dory timelines and social media status which floods the social media space, the feeling of “being stuck” is the major thought during private conversations with people who are leading a wanna-be life virtually.
+As a matter of fact, in spite of most of the hunky-dory timelines and social media status that floods the social media space, the feeling of “being stuck” is the major thought during private conversations with people who are leading a wanna-be life virtually.

-But this feeling of being stuck is not domain specific.
+But this feeling of being stuck is not domain-specific.

 Every thought or emotion arises as a consequence of something.
 One feels angry while reacting to a stimulus.
 Meeting a toddler or a puppy playing around is most certainly followed by a smile or happiness.
 So what is the root cause of this feeling of being stuck?
 When we feel we are not able to contribute or add any tangible meaning to the cause.
 In short, when we are not growing in that sphere of life or maybe life as a whole, we realize we are stuck.
 This seems a fair analogy, and everyone who is stuck wants a one-shot remedy to escape this phase.
 I will come to that in a bit.